dapr/proposals/20240917-BR-resiliency-error-code-retries.md

 The configuration values will be first parsed as comma-separated lists.
 Each entry in the list will be then parsed as a single status code or a range of status codes.
-Invalid entries will be logged and the application will fail to start.
+Invalid entries will be logged and the Dapr runtime will fail to start.

 Example: